BEPP100 - INTRODUCTORY ECONOMICS (Course Syllabus)

 Nearly four-fifths of the world's population lives in low income or developing countries.
 Though currently far behind the U.S., the 15 fastest growing economies/markets in the world are all developing countries.
 And developing countries already account for 6 of the world's 15 largest economies.
 This course will examine economic life, including consumers, firms and markets, in low income countries.
 We will apply both economic theory and empirical analysis for analyzing the roles of both business and government in consumption, production and market equilibria.

-This course analyzes housing finance systems and housing market outcomes across the globe.
-In the US, the course focuses on development of securitization markets and addresses current challenges of housing finance reform, including the future of Fannie Mae and Freddie Mac.
-Internationally, the course covers issues of access to housing and housing informality in developing countries, financial crises arising out of the housing sector, and potential market-oriented and public policy solutions.
+This course analyzes housing finance systems and housing market outcomes acrossthe globe.
+In the US, the course focuses on the development of securitization markets and addresses the current challenges of housing finance reform, including the future of Fannie Mae and Freddie Mac.
+Internationally, the course covers issues of access to housing and housing informality in developing countries, financial crises arising out of the housing sector, and market-oriented and public policy solutions.
 The course features a wide array of speakers in finance, government and academia who contribute their perspectives to pressing issues of mortgage market design.

 BEPP250 - MANAGERIAL ECONOMICS (Course Syllabus)